Google Ads AI agent that catches wasted spend the same day

 - Flag significant changes above agreed thresholds.

-- Publish a concise action list with priority level and owner suggestion.
+- Publish a concise action list with priority and owner.

 - Detect sudden spend jumps with weak conversion support.